 - BEST OVERALL: DAS Air-Hardening Modeling Clay

-- BEST BANG FOR THE BUCK: Jovi Air Dry Modeling Clay
+- RUNNER UP: Jovi Air Dry Modeling Clay

-- BEST PAPER: Creative Paperclay for Modeling Compound
+- BEST PAPER CLAY: Creative Paperclay for Modeling Compound

 Types of Air-Dry Clay

 Clay is a crafting medium with a few different subtypes, including paper-based, earthen, and epoxy two-part mixed-base.
 Choosing the right clay type depends on the user’s material preference and the particulars of the project.
 Each variety of air-dry clay has different ingredients, textures, dry time, and strength once hardened.